hectorip/ColorsAPI/README.md

 # Colors API

 Utilities for Color lovers.

-# Main functions
+Provides basic utitilities for working with rgb colors and named colors.

+This project could be used in 3 ways:

+1. As a library for your project.
+2. As a command line utility
+3. As a Rest API at https://colors.hectorip.com

-- /random -> Random Color
+- *random* -> Random Color in rgb
-- /complimentary -> Receives a color and returns the complimentary
+- *complimentary* -> Receives a color and returns the complimentary
-- /color_scheme -> Returns a color scheme
+- *color_scheme* -> Returns a color scheme

+## About

-Developed in Python with hug and TDD.
+Developed in Python for fun, with [Hug](https://python-hug.com) and [TDD](https://tdd.com).